littleThings/searchCut/README.md

 #About searchCut
-* This is a chrome extension for providing keyboard shortcut for quick search.
+* SearchCut is a chrome extension for providing keyboard shortcut search.
+Just highlight the keywords and press keyboard shortcut.
+There will be a pop-up tab which shows the search results on Google, Youtube, e-bay, etc.
-	When browsing the web, you found some keywords that you want to search on Google, Youtube, e-bay, etc. Just heightlight the keywords and use shortcut to search.
-The search result will show in new tab.

 #Try the beta version!
 * Main features has been completed, but it still need some testing!